arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

 @RESTBODYPARAM{name,string,required,string}
 Has to contain a valid database name.

+@RESTBODYPARAM{options,object,optional,get_api_database_new_USERS}
+Optional Object which can contain the following attributes:

+@RESTSTRUCT{sharing,get_api_database_new_USERS,string,optional,string}
+A flag indicating the sharding method to use.
+Valid values are: "flexible" that can be written as empty string and "single".

+@RESTSTRUCT{sharing,get_api_database_new_USERS,string,optional,number}
+Default replication-factor for collections created in this new database.
+Special are the values 1, that disables replication and the value 0 (enterprise), that is equivalent to "satellite" and will replicate the collection to every DB-server.

 @RESTBODYPARAM{users,array,optional,get_api_database_new_USERS}
 Has to be an array of user objects to initially create for the new database.
 User information will not be changed for users that already exist.